 As officers of the court, lawyers have a special commitment to help improve the performance of the state courts for the benefit of their clients and the public.
 Membership in the Lawyers Committee is one important way to further this goal.
 Members of the NCSC’s Lawyers Committee participate in dialogues with state court leaders on judicial reform issues, and provide valuable input on NCSC activities in such areas as electronic discovery, the vanishing trial, and management of complex civil cases.

-The National Center for State Courts is grateful to all of the members of Lawyers Committee for their generosity and valuable participation.
+The National Center for State Courts deeply appreciates all of the members of Lawyers Committee for their generosity and valuable participation.
 To learn how your firm can participate, please email Katherine Dabney or call her at (757) 259-1527.

 Lawyers Committee Organization